 The bike looks really modern, clean, and somewhat aggressive with the knobby tires.
 However, it features fender mounts, as well as rack mounts, so you can very easily turn it into your daily commuter workhorse.

-The Quick CX 3 has an MTB style drivetrain.
-It gives you a wide range of gears to beat any terrain and it usually comes with either 24 or 27 gears.
+The Quick CX 2 has an 2 x 9 drivetrain.
+It gives you a wide range of gears to beat any terrain.

 A great thing about this bike is that it also comes with hydraulic disc brakes which have proven to respond a lot better and brake more efficiently, especially in wet weather.

-The only downside might be the tires which will be slower on the pavement, but other than that, it is a stupendous bike.
+The only downside might be the tires that will be slippier on terrain, but other than that, it is a stupendous bike.

 To wrap it up, it’s one of the best hybrids under $1,000!